rafico/forcedAlignment/util/jsgd-55/README.md

 It is not useful to fine-tune the parameters very precisely.
 The optimization criterion (top-1 accuracy on cross-validated datasets) is quite noisy, so choosing small steps on the parameters leads to local minima.
-Therefore, crossval.py optimizes lambda, eta0, temperature and bias_term by powers of 10.
+Therefore, crossval.py optimizes lambda, eta0 and bias_term by powers of 10.

 If a validation set is available, do early stopping, and evaluate every 10 or so epochs.
 For this, set stop_valid_threshold = -0.05,